yuwchen/EMMA/README.md

 ```
 ## Usage

-### Step 1 prepare training data
+### Step 1 - Prepare training data

 Transform waveform to spectrogram by STFT, and divide spectrogram by frame size 64.

-Setup your dataset to be the following structure.
+Setup yout dataset to be the following structure.

 ```
 /path/to/clean/